Teichlab/scg_lib_structs/docs/source/ge/SPLiT-seq.md

 `--soloCBposition` and `--soloUMIposition`

 >>> These options specify the locations of cell barcode and UMI in the 2nd fastq files we passed to `--readFilesIn`.
 In this case, it is __Read 2__.
 Read the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) for more details.
 I have drawn a picture to help myself decide the exact parameters.
 There are some freedom here depending on what you are using as anchors. in __SPLiT-seq__, the UMI and cell barcodes are in fixed position in the __Read 2__.
-It is relatively straightforward to specify the paramter.
+It is relatively straightforward to specify the parameter.
 See the image:

 ![](https://teichlab.github.io/scg_lib_structs/data/Star_CB_UMI_Complex_SPLiT-seq.jpg)